 Let’s go back to the example above.
 Your current mortgage is $1,200 but you want to move into a larger home that would bring your monthly mortgage payment to $1,500.
 That increases your monthly obligations to $1,825 and your DTI ratio to 45%.

 What is included in debt-to-income ratio?

 The downside is that credit reports can take a month or more to update new information.
-So if you made a large payment on one of your credit cards a week before applying for your mortgage, that new balance might not be reflected on the credit report pulled by your lender.
+Your lender might not see the updated balance on your credit report if you made a large payment on a credit card a week before applying for a mortgage.

 Luckily, you can request a rapid rescore, which updates your credit report within just a few business days.
 Your lender pays for the cost of the rescore and you benefit from having a low and accurate debt balance for your DTI ratio.